 1.11 All standard design methodologies listed in Section 1.9c use a coherent gravity mass design theory for stability calculations.

 A coherent gravity mass is made up of the wall facing and layers of geogrid reinforcement placed horizontally through properly compacted soils.
 The geogrid length, strength and horizontal spacing between layers are key to calculating the internal stability of the mass.
-Much independent testing has been performed on the mass as a whole and on the individual parts of the system.
+Considerable independent testing has been performed on the mass as a whole, and the individual parts of the system.
 None more so than the connection between the geogrid and the wall facing.
 More information on the actual connection test method can be found in ASTM D 6638.
-It has been determined that walls constructed using 60% minimum lengths of grid and a two course (40 cm) maximum vertical spacing builds a high quality reinforced mass that easily distribute the calculated internal pressures.
+It has been determined that walls constructed using 60% minimum lengths of grid and a two-course (40 cm) maximum vertical spacing creates a high-quality reinforced mass that easily distribute the calculated internal pressures.
 Testing has also proven that actual internal forces within a properly constructed reinforced mass are much less than the theoretical design loads based on active earth pressure calculations.
 Internal Compound Stability (ICS) calculations provide an analysis from a global stability perspective within the design envelope defined in Section 1.9b.

-1.12 Require that Contractors must be trained and certified by local manufacturer or equivalent accredited organization.
+1.12 Require that contractors must be trained and certified by a local manufacturer or equivalent accredited organization.

 - Allan Block and NCMA have certification programs that are accredited.
-Identify when advanced certification levels are appropriate based on complexity and criticality of project application.
+Identify when advanced certification levels are appropriate based on the complexity and criticality of the project application.